ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - 48 calendar months.
   To operate under BasicMed, the pilot must receive a comprehensive medical examination from a State-licensed physician during the 48 months before acting as pilot in command of an operation conducted under 61.113.

 - <span style="color:green"> In order to be eligible for BasicMed privileges, the pilot in command must: </span>
 - Either hold or have held a valid medical certificate after July 14, 2006.
   To be eligible for BasicMed privileges with a U.S. driver's license, the pilot must either hold or have held a valid medical certificate after July 14, 2006.
 The medical certificate may be expired, but cannot have been suspended, revoked.

+- <span style="color:green"> While operating under BasicMed as pilot in command, the aircraft </span>
+- Must be limited to 6 seats and not certified for more than 6,000 lbs.
+(5 passengers) The aircraft must be authorized to carry not more than 6 occupants, has a maximum takeoff weight of not more than 6,000 pounds, and is operated with no more than five passengers on board.

+- <span style="color:green"> The plane you are flying is capable of cruising at 28,000 ft and going 330 knots.
+You are pilot in command operating under BasicMed, and part 91.
+Is this flight legal? </span>
+- Yes, as long as you do not exceed 18,000’ and 250 knots.
+  This flight is legal as long as the flight is not carried out at an altitude of more than 18,000' MSL and at an indicated airspeed exceeding 250 knots.

 ### Safety of Flight
 #### Questions